Antonio Caballero y Góngora: Revolt of the Comuneros

 In 1780 the Revolt of the Comuneros broke out in the Viceroyalty of New Granada, almost at the same time as the revolt of Túpac Amaru in Viceroyalty of Perú.
 This was largely a reaction against the new system of taxes ordered by Charles III.
 To institute these reforms, the Crown sent Juan Francisco Gutiérrez de Piñeres to the colony in 1777, with the title of visitador (inspector).
 He established a tobacco monopoly, prohibiting its cultivation in certain regions, such as Socorro and Chiriquí Province.
 He set taxes on playing cards and aguardiente, organized the tax office, and set up customs offices in Cartagena and Bogotá.

 The revolt began in Simacota, and included Mestizos, Criollos and Indigenous.
 About 20,000 men marched on the capital to demand the repeal of the new taxes, defeating colonial troops along the way.
 Viceroy Manuel Antonio Flórez had left the capital for Cartagena to defend against an expected attack there by the British.
 Visitador Gutiérrez de Piñeres was forced to flee before the Comuneros.
 The Audiencia and the archbishop formed a delegation to meet with the rebels.
 The meeting was held at Zipaquirá, only 60 km from the capital.

 The rebels demanded the elimination of the new taxes and reductions in the old ones.
 Archbishop Caballero convinced the members of the Audiencia to accept all the terms.
 An agreement was reached on 7 June 1781, and the archbishop swore on the gospels to uphold it.
 The rebels dispersed.
 Nevertheless, once back in Bogotá the Audiencia and the archbishop repudiated the agreement.
-The Comuneros rose again, but with less success.
+The Comuneros, now led by José Antonio Galán, rose again but with less success.
 They were violently suppressed, and their leaders captured and executed.